雜憶拾零

 15. The Chinese Restaurant in Addis and Frozen Ducks

-It is almost assured that every city of significant size has more than one Chinese restaurant.
+It seems that every city of significant size has more than one Chinese restaurant.
 Addis is no exception.
 Since the revolution that overthrew the Haile Selassie monarchy, Ethiopia has been ruled by socialist/communist leaders.
 We knew of two Chinese restaurants in the city, “China Garden” and “Hong Kong.”.
-When we went to "Hong Kong” to try it out, I found the menu to contain a good list of Chinese dishes with authentic names printed in Chinese and English translation.
+When we went to “Hong Kong” to try it out, I found the menu to contain a good list of Chinese dishes with authentic names printed in Chinese and English translation.
 The food we ordered turned out to be quite good and appeared to be authentically prepared.
 I was quite convinced that the owner and the chef were Chinese.
 I asked the Ethiopian waiter to take me to the kitchen to meet the chef.
-To my surprise, the chef was a big Black Ethiopian fellow, and the owner was Giovanni, an Italian.
+To my surprise, the chef was a big Ethiopian fellow, and the owner was Giovanni, an Italian.
 We visited the restaurant often and learned from Giovanni that the original owner, Mr. Sun, was indeed from China and taught the locally hired chef how to prepare all the Chinese dishes.
 During the turmoil of the socialist revolution, Mr. Sun was concerned about safety.
 He sold the business to Giovanni, who just continued to run it without changing anything.
 Mr. Sun and his family fled to Djibouti and started another Chinese restaurant.
 Giovanni stayed in touch with Mr. Sun.
 Djibouti used to be a French colony before becoming independent in 1977, and it continues to be closely associated with France, both culturally and politically.

 Mr. Sun kept his promise; I received two frozen ducks from him when I just got in line for the security check.
 When I placed my carry-on bag plus two packages on the conveyor belt, the inspector asked me, “What’s in here?”
 I told him, “Frozen ducks for a friend.”.
 The inspector reached into the package and felt the cold and squishy duck; he quickly waved me through.
 Upon arrival, after the short flight, I had to take a taxi immediately from the airport to deliver the thawing ducks.
-I made two people very happy.
+The delivery made two people very happy.

 Looking back, it was a somewhat risky undertaking.
-You never know what the authorities will do in a foreign country when you violate some unknown rule.
+You never know what the authorities would do in a foreign country when you violate some unknown rule.
 Having the ducks confiscated would have been the least damaging outcome.
 Another risk we all took in Ethiopia was exchanging money on the black market.
-When crossing the border, the customs agent is supposed to check all the currencies you have on you, your local money, foreign money, and your exchange records from government banks (to ensure a consistent balance), which is an impossible rule to enforce.
+When crossing the border, the customs agent was supposed to check all the currencies you have on you, your local money, foreign money, and your exchange records from government banks (to ensure a consistent balance), which seems an impossible rule to enforce.
 We never got into trouble on that one.

 16. Disappointing Outcome of the Study

-After the project team finished the on-site work and returned to their respective home bases, it took many months to finish the final report.
-It was a thick volume of several hundred pages with numerous fold-outs.
+After the project teams finished the on-site work and returned to their respective home bases, it took many months to complete the final report.
+It was a thick volume of several hundred pages with numerous foldouts.
 The report addressed every aspect of the railway business, including the status of the infrastructure, the operation and maintenance, the organization, and the finances.
 The report identified deficiencies and suggested areas that require critical investment.
 We received very little feedback on how the report was received or if it produced any results.
 The war intensified in the northeast, and conflicts with Somalia continued along the southern border.
 The northeast corner of Ethiopia eventually split into an independent country, Eritrea.
-As far as I know, Ethiopia was not able to secure any significant funding or loans to repair the railway.
-The railway system continued to deteriorate for decades.
-For all the effort spent by the project team, the result was very disappointing.
+As far as I know,

 17. Subsequent Development of the new Addis-Djibouti Railway